Restore from S3 Glacier Flexible Retrieval and Deep Archive

 Glacier Restore Settings in Storage Limits

-Managed Backup fully supports options of S3 Glacier and Glacier Deep Archive restores.
-This allows to optimize your users restore costs.
+Managed Backup fully supports restores from S3 Glacier Flexible Retrieval and Glacier Deep Archive.

 - Open the Management Console.